Genocs/genocs-library-docs/content/en/introduction/getting-started/index.md

 ---
 title: "Getting Started"
-description: "Let's get started with Genocs Library!"
+description: "Install the CLI, choose a template, and run your first Genocs Library API or client—links to repos and walkthroughs."
-lead: "Let's get started with Genocs Library!"
+lead: "Practical entry point: templates, repositories, and guides to bootstrap a Genocs Library–based solution."
 date: 2023-05-13T15:40:19+02:00
-lastmod: 2026-04-04T15:26:42Z
+lastmod: 2026-04-04T15:53:29Z
 draft: false
 images: []
 menu: